chaplinjs/chaplin/docs/README.md

 ---
 layout: default
-title: Chaplin Documentation
+title: The Architecture in Detail
 ---
-# The Architecture in Detail

 The following chapters will discuss the core objects and classes of our application structure.

 ## General and principles